Academic Student Trips Exploring Australia’s Biodiversity

 James Cook University Canopy Crane

 As one of only a handful in the world, the James Cook University Canopy Crane gives students (and researchers) unparalleled access to the rainforest canopy.
 At 47 metres tall with a 55 metre radius, the crane allows students to observe flora and fauna up close, as well as view panoramic views of the Daintree Rainforest in this World Heritage area.
 This canopy crane is by special access only and is not open to the public.
+(Please note students must be at least 15 years old to participate.)

 Perform Biologists' Field Techniques